suguru03/dcp/README.md

 ### Runtime parsing

-If the base object refernce is NOT changed, you can use it without defining a key.
+If the reference of the base object is NOT changed, you can use it without defining a key.

 ```js
 const obj = {